 Throughout 2014, we anticipate producing between 3.75 and 4.05 million ounces of silver and between 69,000 and 72,000 ounces of gold.

 In 2014, capital expenditures are expected to dramatically increase from 2013’s levels to $30.0 million.
 Capital investments will be dominated by $23.8 million for capitalized open pit pre-stripping in Maria and Concepcion and capitalized underground development.
 The remaining expenditures are to go towards a tailings dam expansion, equipment repairs and replacements, business enhancement projects and mine-site exploration.

 An EIA for the project as required under the laws of the Province of Santa Cruz and the Argentine Republic was prepared including mine design, tailing design, utility supply, water development studies, impact assessment and records of extensive public consultation.
 In March 2006, Pan American obtained approval of the EIA from the Province of Santa Cruz.
 The EIA is updated every two years with the most recent update being approved by the Province on 18 September, 2012.

 No reclamation bond is currently required for mining operations in Argentina, however environmental reclamation insurance is required and Pan American holds a policy for Manantial Espejo.
 A preliminary reclamation plan was developed for the project and included in the EIS submitted to the Argentine government during 2006.

 A closure cost estimate for Manantial Espejo was prepared according to State of Nevada approved SRCE methodology in 2011 and is updated every year.
 Pan American has estimated the present value of reclamation costs for the Manantial Espejo mine to be approximately $7.8 million.

 1. Net of by-product credits.
-For purposes of estimating 2012′s cash costs, the Company assumed the following price levels for its by-product production: Au $1,600/oz.
+For purposes of calculating 2013′s cash costs, the Company used the following price levels for its by-product production: Au $1,200/oz.